zhangzhibin/zhangzhibin.github.io/_posts/2016-11-19-Steps-To-Setup-Godaddy-Domain-With-Github-Page.markdown

 Now go to GoDaddy to manage your domain.
 Assume your domain is example.com, and your github name is gituser.

 1.Two A links
 |Type|Host|Points to|TTL|
 |----|----|----|----|
 |A|@|192.30.252.153|1 Hour|
 |A|@|192.30.252.154|1 Hour|

 2.Add CNAME for www
 |Type|Host|Points to|TTL|
 |----|----|----|----|
 |CNAME|www|gituser.github.io|1 Hour|

-[ ] Your domain (www.example.com) will connect to GitHup page in a few minutes.
+> Your domain (www.example.com) will connect to GitHup page in a few minutes.

-3.Add CNAME for other subdomain
+3.Add CNAME for other subdomain (ie, blog)
 |Type|Host|Points to|TTL|
 |----|----|----|----|
 |CNAME|blog|gituser.github.io|1 Hour|

-[ ] Your sub-domain (blog.example.com) will connect to GitHup page in a few minutes.
+> Your sub-domain (blog.example.com) will connect to GitHup page in a few minutes.